dmitriz/un/README.md

 [The keypress example](https://github.com/dmitriz/un/tree/master/examples/basic/keypress) demonstrates how to pass all keys pressed to the dispatcher, and then via the reducer, back to the state.

+[The todos example](https://github.com/dmitriz/un/tree/master/examples/todos) demonstrates a basic interactive todos collector.

+[The todos-with-delete example](https://github.com/dmitriz/un/tree/master/examples/todos-with-delete) adds the delete feature to the previous example.
+It deviates slightly from the traditional todos examples, in which the deletion is done by name, i.e. all todos with the same name are deleted at the same time.

 ## Inspirations (incomplete and in random order)